WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

      // The key Dummy Bot is using in this invocation "usingKey": "did:example:5e0fe086-3dd7-4b9b-a25f-023a567951a4#key-1",

-     // Finally here's the base64 encoded file as part of the payload "file": "nEOSQ7jbzBNg0Glup/FfeGDDzvLDvgEL36wcNpmbvKDgPy6+...",
+     // Here's the base64 encoded file as part of the payload "file": "nEOSQ7jbzBNg0Glup/FfeGDDzvLDvgEL36wcNpmbvKDgPy6+...",

      // Finally we sign this object with Dummy Bot's key